You've applied to UC Berkeley! Now what?

 A: To change a major/college/school in your submitted Berkeley application, please submit your request using the Contact Us form.
 You can expect a decision via email within five to seven days.
 NOTE: No new major changes will be considered after January 31, 2018.

 A: Out of fairness to all applicants, only changes in critical information may be made to UC application data.
 This includes personal information, release authorizations, and some exam updates.
-To make changes to critical information, please log into My UC Application or contact the UC Application Center.
+To make changes to critical information, please log into My UC Application (link is external) or contact the UC Application Center.
 If you contact the UC Application Center, please make sure to include your name and your UC Application ID number.
 Making these critical changes to your application will update the information for all of the UC campuses you applied to.